 I write this to all of my readers proudly and encouragingly.
 Please learn to respect everyone around you, be kind and have courage.
 Now I can truly move forward and make the world a better place.

 A final note to the women in my past: May your current and future relationships be genuine, healthy, and honest.
-While I will no longer contact you or provide professional services to you, I will still give you my respect and I urge you to do the same for me, my wife, and my relationship.
+While I will no longer contact you or provide professional services to you (that includes wedding photography), I will still give you my respect and I urge you to do the same for me, my wife, and my relationship.